 Emerging and re-emerging viruses and their vectors continue to represent a major national and international security concern.
-Today, the Ebola virus is spreading within the Democratic Republic of the Congo and is a potential major threat.
-Although we have a vaccine for Yellow Fever for many years, we are still unable to fully control this infection.
+Although we have had a vaccine for Yellow Fever for many years, we are still unable to fully control this infection.
+In 2022, the Ebola virus spread within the Democratic Republic of the Congo and posed a potential major threat.

-In late fall 2019, a novel acute respiratory disease, called coronavirus disease 2019 (COVID-19) emerged in Wuhan, China.
+In late fall 2019, a novel acute respiratory disease called coronavirus disease 2019 (COVID-19) emerged in Wuhan, China.
 COVID-19 is caused by severe acute respiratory syndrome-coronavirus 2 (SARS-CoV-2).
-COVID-19 has been declared a pandemic by the World Health Organization on March 11, 2020 and continues to spread across the globe.
-As of April 8, 2022, 494,587,638 confirmed cases of COVID-19, including 6,170,283 deaths have been reported.
-Consequently, the current COVID-19 pandemic has impacted global health and economies to unprecedented levels.
-This indicates that we are still lacking infrastructure for health, research and surveillance.
-The GVN has quickly organized collaborative meetings for leading global experts of virology and vaccinology in the Centers of Excellence and its affiliates, and has provided scientific knowledge and strategies to contain the pandemic.
-Some highlights include the creation of the SARS-CoV-2 Task Force to (1) implement international efforts and promote cooperative activities in response to the current SARS-CoV-2 pandemic, (2) translate research into practical applications to improve diagnostics, disinfectants, and effective therapy and to develop vaccines, (3) facilitate clinical trials between industrial partners and center scientists, and (4) serve as a world-wide resource to governments and international organizations seeking advice regarding the current COVID-19 outbreak.
+COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020, and continues to evolve and infect people across the globe.
+Consequently, the current COVID-19 pandemic has impacted global health and economies at unprecedented levels, indicating that we are still lacking infrastructure for global health, research and surveillance.
+For each new outbreak since its inception, like Chikungunya, Zika, and in particular COVID-19, the GVN quickly organized collaborative meetings for leading global experts of virology and vaccinology in its Centers of Excellence and Affiliates and has provided scientific knowledge and strategies to contain the pandemic to the general public and policy makers.
+Some highlights include the creation of the SARS-CoV-2 Task Force to (1) implement international efforts and promote cooperative activities in response to the current SARS-CoV-2 pandemic, (2) translate research into practical applications to improve diagnostics, disinfectants, and effective therapies and to develop vaccines, (3) facilitate clinical trials between industrial partners and center scientists, and (4) serve as a world-wide resource to governments and international organizations seeking advice regarding the current COVID-19 outbreak.
 The GVN's collaborative efforts also extend to prepare for future pandemics.